-The process of assessing the application, including consideration by the Film Certification Advisory Board, may take approximately 15 weeks following receipt of all necessary attachments and information, after which the Minister will consider whether to issue a certificate.
+The process of assessing the application, including consideration by the Film Certification Advisory Board, may take approximately 25 weeks following receipt of all necessary attachments and information.
 Failure to provide all relevant documents or additional information requested by the Board or the IFPC may result in the assessment process taking longer.